headerheader

 Public Universities in Germany are free for international students

 In Germany, public universities are tuition-free, and not just for German or EU citizens!
-You don't have to have ever been to Germany or speak German to apply to universities in Germany.
-International students are welcome and encouraged to apply to universities in Germany, and with so many tuition-free English programs, there is a lot to choose from.
+You don't need to have been to Germany or speak German to apply to German universities.
+International students are welcome and encouraged to apply to universities in Germany, and with so many tuition-free English programmes, there is plenty to choose from.

 Why would Germany do such a crazy thing you ask?

-Well, the general idea is that international students come to study in Germany and integrate into society here during their studies, and upon graduation, they join the German workforce, creating cultural bridges between their home country and Germany.
-Since Germany has the strongest economy in the EU, it's safe to say that they might be onto something!
+Well, the general idea is that international students come to Germany to study, integrate into German society during their studies and then join the German workforce after graduation, creating a cultural bridge between their home country and Germany.
+As Germany has the strongest economy in the EU, it's safe to say they might be onto something!

 header